multiparty/jigg/README.md

 ```

 ## To Do
- - Replace encryption with AES from libsodium instead of the one-time pad
  - Change the current oblivious transfer to use ECC from libsodium
  - Encrypt communications between parties
  - Half AND gate optimization